-The average compliance rate was 80.6% in case of Chapter 2 containing the recommendations covering governance, control, and risk management, a minimal improvement compared to 80.5% in 2020.
-Regarding Chapter 2, there is a slight decrease only in 2.5 (Members of the Board of Directors/Governing Board and the Supervisory Board), 2.8.
-(Internal Control Systems and Risk Management) and 2.9 (External Advisor, Auditor) while the other sub-chapters showed some improvement compared to the previous year's rates.
+The average compliance rate was 82.0% in case of Chapter 2 containing the recommendations covering governance, control, and risk management, a significant, more than 4 percentage point improvement compared to 77.8% in 2019.
+Regarding Chapter 2, there is a slight decrease only in 2.1.
+(Distribution of Responsibilities and Competences within the Company) and 2.4.
+(Meetings of the Board of Directors/Governing Board and the Supervisory Board), while the other sub-chapters showed a significant improvement (between 2 and 7 percentage points) compared to the previous year's rates.